MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Take a minute to review GitHub Copilot's analysis.

     GitHub Copilot should provide a detailed analysis that identifies hard-coded secrets in the PaymentService class.
 The secrets should include a Stripe API Key and a Square Access Token.
-PayPal Credentials might also be identified.
 The explanation should describe the types of secrets, their providers, the locations in the code, and the associated security risks.

     The analysis should be similar to the following: